hopin-team/module-federation-workshop/README.md

 5- Create `ReceptionApp` and render it in `host/src/components/App.jsx`.
 Can you abstract out some code instead of copy & pasting from `host/src/components/ChatApp`?

+6- Can we export `reception/src/components/Schedule.jsx` in the Reception ModuleFederationPlugin `exposes` property?
+Would it make sense to do that?

 ### 🥑 Before React exercise 2

 We are going to add some soft navigations (no full page reload) between the host and the remotes.